Datatab

 Bonferroni post-hoc test Analysis of variance with repeated measures.

 In the present case, 3 tests were performed, so for the calculation of the Bonferroni post-hoc test, the p-value obtained from the t-test was multiplied by 3 in the background.
-Between morning and noon there is a significant value of 0.021, therefore it can be assumed that there is a difference between these two time points.
+If one or more p-values are less than 0.05, a significant difference between the two groups is assumed.
+In this case, we therefore have a significant difference between Before and End and between Middle and End.

 ANOVA with repeated measures can be easily calculated with DATAtab.
 To do this, simply visit the repeated measures ANOVA calculator on DATAtab and copy your own data into the table.